j-mastr/sevdesk-php-sdk/docs/Api/ExportApi.md

 Export datev

-Datev export as zip with csv´s
+Datev export as zip with csv´s.
+Before you can perform the datev export,  you must first set the \"accountingYearBegin\".
+To do this, you must use the  <a href='https://api.sevdesk.de/#tag/Export/operation/updateExportConfig'>updateExportConfig</a> endpoint.

 ### Example